MetaCommunity/igneous-math/README.md

     * In Ig<sup>1</sup><sub>m</sub>, seven primary `MEASUREMENT-CLASS`
       classes are defined, each corresponding to a single `MEASUREMENT-DOMAIN`.
-    * The class `UNIT-EXPRESSION` may be implemented towards a `UNIT-EXPRESSION` representing a syntactic expression of a _measurement class_
+    * The class `UNIT-EXPR` may be implemented towards a `UNIT-EXPR` representing a syntactic expression of a _measurement class_
     * Three essential types of _unit expression_
         * **Linear unit expression**, e.g. as denoted with `m` or `W`